True Briton (1775 ship): Career

 In 1786 Bellona's ownership changed again, and her name became Lord Stanley.
-She remained a slave ship.
+She remained in the trade of transporting enslaved people.

-7th enslaving voyage (1786–1787): Captain John Smale sailed from Liverpool on 31 March 1786.
+7th voyage transporting enslaved people (1786–1787): Captain John Smale sailed from Liverpool on 31 March 1786.
 He acquired captives at the Cameroons and arrived at Barbados on 15 May 1787 with 204 captives.
 Lord Stanley sailed for Liverpool on 23 June and arrived back there on 3 August.
 She had left Liverpool with 52 crew members and had suffered 23 crew deaths on her voyage.

 Dolben's Act took effect in 1781.
 It limited the number of captives a vessel was allowed to carry without penalty.
 At a burthen of 200 tons, the cap for Lord Stanley would have been 345; for a burthen of 250 tons it would have been 389.

-8th enslaving voyage (1788–1789): Captain Thomas Jolly sailed from Liverpool on 30 April 1788.
+8th voyage transporting enslaved people (1788–1789): Captain Thomas Jolly sailed from Liverpool on 30 April 1788.
 Shortly after she left Liverpool, Lord Stanley, Jolly, master, had to put into Kindale as she had lost her main mast.
 She acquired captives at Calabar, stopped at St Vincent, and arrived at Grenada on 28 August with 300 captives.
 Lord Stanley arrived back at Liverpool on 17 October 1789.
 She had left Liverpool with 38 crew members and had suffered 14 crew deaths on her voyage.

-9th enslaving voyage (1790–1791): According to one source, Captain George Farquhar sailed for the West Coast of Africa on 24 July 1790.
+9th voyage transporting enslaved people (1790–1791): According to one source, Captain George Farquhar sailed for the West Coast of Africa on 24 July 1790.
 However, Lord Stanley, Lawson, master, arrived at Angola.
 Then, on 24 or 27 May, Lord Stanley, Farquhar, master, left Ascension, "All Well".
 Lord Stanley, Lawson, master, arrived at Grenada with 346 captives.
 She sailed for Liverpool on 2 July and arrived there on 11 August.
 She had left Liverpool with 30 crew members and had suffered two crew deaths on her voyage.

-10th enslaving voyage (1791–1792): Captain George Farquhar sailed for the West Coast of Africa on 17 December 1791.
+10th voyage transporting enslaved people (1791–1792): Captain George Farquhar sailed for the West Coast of Africa on 17 December 1791.
 She arrived at Grenada in July 1792 with 372 captives.
 She returned to Liverpool on 26 October 1792.
 She had left Liverpool with 30 crew members and had suffered no crew deaths on her voyage.